Chapter 2 · First contact · 10 min read

 Say yes.
 Claude writes the change and shows it as a diff before applying.

-Three lines of real code (using, startedAt, MapGet) plus two blanks.
+A Remove method on the store, a MapDelete route in Program.cs.
 Nothing else touched.
 This is what "small diff" means in practice — if your first attempt sprawls, narrow the prompt and try again.

 In the desktop app the same diff opens in a side panel alongside the session, not inline: